Our Mission Statement:

 The Ballarat Tramway Museum (ABN 99 802 586 755) is a not-for-profit association.
 All donations go towards ongoing maintenance and are a major source of funding for future projects.
 All donations are gratefully received.
 Donations of $2 or more are tax deductible.
 The Museum is a Registered charity with the Australian Charities and Not-For-Profits Commission and holds Deductible Gift Recipient Status.

-The Museum is an Accredited Museum under the Museum Accreditation Program managed by Museums Australia (Victoria), an Accredited Rail Safety Operator with Transport Safety Victoria and Registered in accordance with Victorian Tourist and Heritage Railways Act 2010.
+The Museum is an Accredited Museum under the Museum Accreditation Program managed by Australian Museums and Gallaries Assocition (Victoria), an Accredited Rail Safety Operator with the Office of National Rail Safety Regulator and Registered in accordance with Victorian Tourist and Heritage Railways Act 2010.

 We are a member of the following organisations: